madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 				</code>
 			</pre>

 			<p>There's a little bit to unpack here.
-MoveNext is being used to move to the next item in the Enumerable, and the return value tells us whether we've reached the end or not.
+MoveNext is being used to move to the next item in the Enumerable, and the return value tells us whether we've reached the end or not (True if another array element is found, False if not).
 For each item (aside from the first) we're passing it, and the cached previous item into the user-supplied function.
 This is an "Any" function, so we return True at any point if the user-supplied function returns True, otherwise if we reach the end of the array, then we return False.
-If this current iteration doesn't return True, then we use recursion to call the same function again, this time passing the "current" item back to be the new "previous" item.</p>
+If this current iteration doesn't return True, then we call the function again (i.e. use recursion), this time passing the "current" item back to be the new "previous" item.</p>

 			<p>Here's the process in (badly-drawn) pictures:</p>